 - Gluten Free Ginger Cookies

-- 1/2 cup brown sugar , or use coconut sugar
+- ½ cup brown sugar or substitute coconut sugar

 - 1 teaspoon baking powder

 - 1 ½ teaspoons ground ginger

 - 1 egg large

 - Preheat the oven to 350º F.

 - In a standing mixer, add the wet ingredients and mix on low.
 Gradually turn up the speed to medium until the wet ingredients are creamy.

 - Turn the speed back to low and gradually add the dry ingredients 1/4 cup at a time.
 Keep on low so the flour doesn’t go flying!

 - Remove the dough from the mixer and place on wax paper.

 - Roll the dough to a rectangular shape about 1 to 1 1/4 inch thick.
 Use a knife to lightly make cut lines on the dough.
 (I made Christmas tree shaped cut lines.)
 Transfer from wax paper to parchment paper on a baking sheet.